Bryan Reynolds Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 16th in the league.

-- The righty last pitched on Sunday against the Atlanta Braves, when he went five innings, allowing five earned runs while giving up five hits.
+- The righty's last appearance came on Monday against the Washington Nationals, when he went six innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.